megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 3. Hypothesis Testing & Analysis (Coming Soon!)

-The units are designed around the day-to-day tasks of Informatics team members, with different tasks employing a number of competencies from each of these units.
-In a perfect world, Informatics team members are experts in all 3 units, but in practice, your eventual expertise will depend on your assigned duties, past experience, interests, and desire to learn.
+The units are designed around the day-to-day tasks of Informatics team members, with different tasks utilizing a number of competencies from each of these units.
+In a perfect world, Informatics team members are experts in all 3 units, but in practice, your eventual expertise will depend on your assigned projects within the lab, along with past experience, interests, and desire to learn.

 In the sections below, we outline each major competency by asking simple, task-based questions, and provide our best recommended resource for learning each of the competencies, as well as a glossary of secondary resources.
-There is an estimated time to complete these, but don't feel locked into these time frames.
-If you can confidently answer the questions yourself, you likely have developed that competancy before — feel free to briefly skim the resource.
+There is an estimated time to complete these, but don't feel locked into these time-frames.
+If you have previously developed one of these skills before, and can confidently answer a question already, feel free to briefly skim the resource.

 ## Unit 1: Programming & Software Tools

 Being a competent programmer is fundamental to good neuroscience.
-It's important to remember that languages come and go — understanding the principles of programming is more important than spending hours memorising one language's idiosyncrasies.
+It's important to remember that languages come and go — understanding the principles of programming is more important than spending hours memorizing one language's idiosyncrasies.

 ### The Command Line

-Working from the command line is a **must**, due in no small part to the fact that we spend a large amount of time on computing clusters like [PMACS](/docs/pmacs) and [CUBIC](/docs/cubic).
-Working on the command line is one of those skills that benefits you more the better you get at it -- don't feel discouraged if it feels slow at first.
+Working from the command line is a **must**, as we spend a large amount of time on computing clusters like [PMACS](/docs/pmacs) and [CUBIC](/docs/cubic).
+Using  the command line is a skill with increasing returns, and benefits you more the better you get at it - don't get discouraged if it feels slow at first.

 > Q: How would you create a directory from the command line, move files into it, and loop over its contents?